Vyral/nick-shivers/_posts/2019-04-23-how-interest-rates-will-affect-our-spring-market.md

 What do our current interest rates mean for the market’s health?
 Here’s what I think.

-Here’s something I’m sure you’ll all be excited to hear: Interest rates are at a 14-month low.&nbsp;
+Here’s something I’m sure you’ll all be excited to hear: Interest rates are at a 14-month low.

 **Our current rates are great, and they’ll have a beneficial impact on our spring market.** It all comes down to affordability.
 In the Portland and Southwest Washington area, our market has been down year over year.
-But since rates have decreased and are expected to stay low, there’s great news for buyers and sellers alike.&nbsp;
+But since rates have decreased and are expected to stay low, there’s great news for buyers and sellers alike.

 Though we’ve seen a 10% decrease in affordability recently, I believe we’ll get it back thanks to low rates. **Overall, these rates will definitely do us a favor**; homebuyers will have more inventory to choose from, and sellers will still be able to make some great sales.